har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 * If the libraries have already been downloaded and compiled, select `General -> Clean` to rebuild only the project application code.

 `Rev A hardware`
-* Since the vario circuitry uses soft-switched power control, it helps to have a debug interface that includes both the serial port pins (RX,TX,GND) as well as the PWR button pins.
-Connect a slide switch across the button pins.
+* Since the vario circuitry uses soft-switched power control, it helps to have a debug interface that includes both the serial port pins (RX,TX,GND) as well as the `PWR` button pins.
+Connect a slide switch or jumper across the PWR button pins.
 Ensure the vario is switched off.
-When you want to flash or erase the ESP32-C3, press and hold the PCCA button while turning the slide switch on.
-When done flashing, turn off the slide switch.
-Without this aid, you would have to keep the PWR button pressed for the full duration of the flash/erase process.
+When you want to flash or erase the ESP32-C3, press and hold the `PCCA` button while turning the slide switch/jumper on.
+When done flashing, turn off the slide switch/jumper.
+Without this switch/jumper, you would have to keep the `PWR` button pressed for the full duration of the erase & flash process.

 * Select `Build` and then `Upload and Monitor` to build and flash the application firmware binary.

 * Ensure the serial debug monitor is visible, then reset or power-cycle the ESP32-C3 module.

 `Rev B hardware`
 * Ensure the vario is switched off.
 Connect the USB cable from your PC to the vario.
-Short the onboard jumper/spdt switch SW2.
-You will see the serial/jtag CDC port show up as a new serial port (on Ubuntu /dev/ttyACMx instead of /dev/ttyUSBx).
-If you have not already done this, set the port in platformio.ini and rebuild.
+Short the on-board flash & debug jumper/spdt switch (JP1 or SW2).
+You will see the CDC port show up as a new serial port.
+On Ubuntu it will be /dev/ttyACMx instead of /dev/ttyUSBx.
+If you have not already done this, select this new port as the upload and monitor port in platformio.ini.

 * Select `Build` and then `Upload` to build and flash the application firmware binary.

-* To see the serial debug prints and prompts on boot, open the jumper/spdt switch to turn off the vario.
-Select `Monitor` in VSC and then short the jumper/spdt switch.
+* To see  serial debug prints and prompts on boot, open the flash & debug jumper/spdt switch (JP1/SW2)to turn off the vario.
+Select `Monitor` in VSC and then switch on the vario using the `PWR` button or short the flash & debug jumper/spdt switch (JP1/SW2).

 * For both Rev A and Rev B hardware : since there is no calibration data on first power up after a full flash erase and upload, you will see a calibration error message.
 Follow the prompts to calibrate both accelerometer and gyroscope.